 The minimum admission requirement for the D. Phil in Management Sciences (Business Administration) is the Masters in Management Sciences (Business Administration), or a cognate Master's Degree at NQF level 9.

 Assessment NQF

 Method Level

 100% research.
-The final thesis will be assessed by three external examiners, two within South Africa and on from outside South Africa 10
+The final thesis will be assessed by three external examiners - two from South Africa and one from outside South Africa.
+(Total credits: 360).
+10

 5. REGISTRATION AND RE-REGISTRATION RULES